jlgore/ccp_hw/aws-blog/README.md

 Today we are going to be creating our own blog on AWS hosted on S3 (AWS Simple Storage Service) and Cloudfront (a content delivery network).

 Inside this folder we have a Javascript website using the web framework [Astro](https://astro.build).
 We have a simple blog template here for our use.
 In `src/content/blog` there are a few blog examples that we can adjust with our own content.
 We also have pages we can edit in `src/pages/`.
-The `src/pages/index.astro` looks like this:
+The main page of our site is located in `src/pages/index.astro` and looks like this:

 ```
 <snip>